-Feed the plants every fortnight during the growing season to encourage healthy growth and flowering.
-An all purpose or 24-8-16 fertilizer, such as the Miracle-Gro Water Soluble All Purpose Plant Food, will be well suited to your plants.
+Make sure to feed the Gerbera Daisies every fortnight during the growing season to encourage healthy growth and flowering.
+An all purpose or 24-8-16 fertilizer, such as the Miracle-Gro Water Soluble All Purpose Plant Food, will be well suited to your Gerbera Daisies.
 Alternatively, try making your own plant feed at home.
 You can also apply organic fertilizers such as fish emulsion or seaweed.

 A water soluble fertilizer is best used.
 This can be easily incorporated into a watering routing.

-Once the bloom is spent it can be deadheaded.
+Once the bloom is spent the Gerbera Daisy can be deadheaded.
 Cut the stem of the spent flower off below the leaves.
 This will encourage more stems and flowers to emerge.